Our Gang of Eight Gets Buzzed and There’s War

 If I had plucked all infected leaves, it would have looked like a porcupine.

-Instead I cut it to the ground, a drastic measure but one that camellias survive well.
+Instead I cut it to the ground, a drastic — but fast measure — and one that camellias survive well.

 Other Pests: Voles and Deer

-O boy!
 All this talk about disease makes it sounds like camellias are always in sick bay.
 And they’re supposed to be carefree?
 Truly?

 Okay okay, cut me some slack here.
 Have we had to deal with insects, diseases, losses in a large garden?
 Yes.
 That’s why we know so much about them.
 But, think about it, the only artilllery we recommend against these assassins is horticultural oil and good mulch, so you needn’t clutter your sheds with chemicals.